 Social Security Disability Back pay and How Long it Takes to Qualify for it

 What is Social Security back pay and will you get disability back pay?
-Social Security back pay is based upon the date you became unable to work due to a medical or mental condition.
+Both SSDI back pay and SSI back pay are based upon the date you became unable to work due to a medical or mental condition.

 What Back Pay depends on

 Back pay depends upon the type of disability benefits an applicant is entitled to receive, the date they became disabled i.e. the onset date of disability, the date they filed their application, and how long it takes Social Security to approve them for disability.

 If a disability claim has to go to an administrative law judge hearing, the claimant's back pay will be substantially larger than the back pay of an individual who is approved for disability benefits at the initial claim or reconsideration appeal level.